Connect with others who understand.

 • Medical and family history

-Antiepileptic medications are often very effective at decreasing seizure activity.
+Anti-seizure medications (ASMs), sometimes called anti-epileptic drugs or anticonvulsants, are often very effective in reducing seizure activity.
 They may be prescribed to control both daytime and nocturnal seizures.
-In addition to medication, your doctor may also suggest lifestyle changes, such as:
+In addition to ASMs, your doctor may also suggest lifestyle changes, such as:

-• Following a ketogenic (high fat, low carb) diet
+• Following a modified Atkins, low-glycemic index, or ketogenic diet (high fat, low carbohydrate)

 • Creating a consistent sleep schedule